nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Field Constraints
 * Names support alphanumeric characters and spaces.
 In addition, it supports the addition of special characters of common name formats.

 * Phone numbers accepts hyphen and spaces between the numbers and + (for country code) as special characters.
+Only one or zero hyphen/spaces are allowed. eg.(91088231, 9108 8231, 9108-8231, +6591088231)

 * Fees accepts only a maximum of only 9 digits due to integer overflow constraints.